-Please complete and return to either the Headteacher, or Chair of Governors via the Academy office or the Head of Governance as indicated above who will acknowledge receipt and explain what action will be taken.
+Please complete and return to either the Headteacher via the Academy office or the Head of Governance as indicated above who will acknowledge receipt and explain what action will be taken.

 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

 Postcode:

-Day time telephone number:

-Evening telephone number:
+Day time telephone number: Evening telephone number:

 Email address:

-Please give details of your complaint, including whether you have spoken to anybody at the Academy
+Please give details of your complaint, including whether you have spoken to anybody at the Academy about it.

-about it.